KDWB-FM: History of 101.3 FM

 101.3 FM began broadcasting on July 18, 1960, as WPBC-FM, simulcasting daytime-only WPBC (980 AM) and broadcasting at night.
-Four years later, the Stewarts were approved to move both stations from Minneapolis to Richfield, increase the AM's power to 5 kW, and begin broadcasting at night.
-In 1969, the AM and FM stopped simulcasting; the FM retained the "good music" format, while the AM shifted even further to middle-of-the-road.
+Four years later, owners Bill and Becky Ann Stewart received approval to move both stations from Minneapolis to Richfield, including an increase of the AM's power to 5 kW.
+In 1969, the stations separated their programming, with the FM retaining the "good music" format, and the AM adopting a middle-of-the-road ("MOR") format.
 The studios, transmitters (both AM and FM), towers and offices were located at the intersection of Cliff Road and Cedar Avenue (presently "Nichols Road"), in Eagan.

-The Stewarts, citing increased competition from larger companies, sold WPBC-AM-FM in 1972 to Fairchild Industries for $1.5 million.
-Fairchild subsequently dismissed the entire staff and overhauled both stations.
+The Stewarts sold WPBC-AM-FM in 1972, citing increased competition from larger companies, to Fairchild Industries for $1.5 million.
+Fairchild subsequently dismissed the staff and overhauled both stations.
 On November 3, 1972, WPBC became WYOO, airing an oldies format, while WPBC-FM went off the air for technical adjustments, to emerge as album-oriented rock station WRAH on January 23, 1973.

-After debuting to middling ratings that then continually declined, WYOO went in a new direction in April 1974, spearheaded by new general manager Mike Sigelman, the former sales manager of KDWB.
-A shift to an adult contemporary was met with even lower ratings; with management seeing a gap for a Top 40 station on FM, both stations flipped on August 26, 1974, during a remote broadcast from the Minnesota State Fair.
-The new "U100"—intended to be "Y100", only for WHYI in Miami to order them to cease and desist—quickly became a competitive station in the market.
+After making its debut to middling ratings that continually declined, WYOO pivoted in April 1974, spearheaded by new general manager Mike Sigelman, the former sales manager of KDWB.
+A shift to adult contemporary was met with even lower ratings; with management seeing a gap for an FM Top 40 station, both stations flipped on August 26, 1974, while broadcasting from the Minnesota State Fair.
+The market's fourth Top 40 at the time, originally intended to be "Y100" until WHYI Miami sent a cease and desist letter, quickly became a competitive station in the market.

-U100 was not to last forever.
-The AM dial in the Twin Cities was crowded with top 40 stations, with U100, KDWB, WDGY and KSTP all fighting for the same audience.
+U100 enjoyed a colorful but short life.
+The AM dial in the Twin Cities was packed with Top 40 stations, with U100, KDWB, WDGY and KSTP all fighting for the same audience.
 AM music stations also desired to transition to the increasingly popular FM dial.
-In early 1976, Fairchild Industries decided to put both stations on the market.
+In early 1976, Fairchild Industries placed both stations on the market.
 Entertainment Communications, Inc., the owner of easy listening station WAYL (93.7 FM), was interested in the AM station to simulcast WAYL's signal, but it could not buy a second FM station in the market under the rules of the time.
-This meant that Fairchild needed to find a buyer for the FM station; the company sought out the owners of various AM stations in the area.
-Doubleday Broadcasting, owner of KDWB, was not actively seeking an FM station at the time, but offered to buy WYOO-FM in February 1976 after it was offered a rather generous deal that included the FM station and the building in Eagan that housed both stations for $850,000.
+This meant that Fairchild needed to find a buyer for the FM station; the company contacted owners of standalone AM stations in the area.
+Doubleday Broadcasting was not actively seeking an FM station at the time, but offered to buy WYOO-FM in February 1976 after it was presented with a generous deal that included the FM station and the building in Eagan that housed both stations for $850,000.
 KDWB's general manager at the time, Gary Stevens, said that it did not buy WYOO-FM to shut down a competitor, but rather to take advantage of what it saw as a good deal.
 The AM station was then sold to WAYL for $625,000.